 Also, be aware that ETS announced an at home, virtual option to take the GRE beginning March 27.
 Likewise, GMAC is currently working on an online testing alternative.
 This interim solution is targeted for availability in mid-April.

 Dartmouth’s Tuck School of Business—Round 3 deadline is March 30, 2020.

-Tuck School will maintain the set round 3 deadline, but allow applications on a rolling basis thereafter in a one-time Round 4 for those who need additional time.
+Tuck School will maintain the set round 3 deadline.
+However, it will accept applications on a rolling basis thereafter in a one-time Round 4 from April 1 to June 1 for those who need additional time.
 Additionally, the school has suspended applicant-initiated interviews for the remainder of this cycle.

 Read more about how Tuck is adapting to the COVID-19 crisis in this Tuck admissions update from Director Luke Anthony Peña.